tmb5cg/Fifa-Autobidder/README.md

 This project is an Autobidder trading bot that buys and sells players on the FUT (FIFA 22 Ultimate Team) Transfer Market.

-For detailed documentation on configuring the bot, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing)
+For detailed documentation on configuring the bot, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing), and for issues or support, join the Discord [here](https://discord.gg/hwKYU734tY).

 ## Overview & Features